apache/hbase/dev-support/create-release/README.txt

 Entrance script is _do-release-docker.sh_.
 Requires a local docker;
 for example, on mac os x, Docker for Desktop installed and running.

+For usage, pass '-h':

+ $ ./do-release-docker.sh -h

+To run a build w/o invoking docker (not recommeneded!), use _do_release.sh_.
+It does not take parameters.
+It will ask you what commands to run with taking defaults from environment.

 Before starting the RC build, run a reconciliation of what is in JIRA with what is in the commit log.
 Make sure they align and that anomalies are explained up in JIRA.